jadecobra/python_tdd_exercises/source/AttributeError.rst

   Looking at the traceback going from the bottom upwards

-  * ``E   NameError: name 'variable_0' is not defined`` this is a new error, we add it to our running list of errors encountered.
+  * ``E   NameError: name 'variable_0' is not defined`` this is a new error, I add it to the running list of errors encountered.
 The running list of exceptions encountered is now

     .. code-block::